 - 1. Identifying a behavior change target.
-The behavior can be a habit that is given up (e.g. consuming caffeine, sugar, etc.) or a habit to adopt (e.g. regular exercise, regular bedtime, etc.).
+The behavior can be a habit that is given up (e.g. consuming caffeine, social media, etc.) or a habit to adopt (e.g. regular exercise, regular bedtime, etc.).
 The targeted behavior should: - Elicit ambivalence This should be a change that you feel you could, should, or ought to accomplish...but have not yet succeeded in making! - Provide material for sharing, both in small and large groups.
 Do not choose a change target about which you would feel embarrassed or humiliated to discuss with classmates. - Not be an addiction for which treatment is needed.
 Please seek professional help if you are struggling with drugs, alcohol, or a behavioral addiction. - 2.
 Creating the change plan based on the style sheet and example in the assignment folder on Moodle.
 Your efforts to implement the changes in your plan should begin no earlier than 10/1 and run no longer than 11/12 (about 4 to 6 weeks total).
-You are welcome to turn in a change plan draft by Wednesday, October 5, 11:59 pm for 5 extra-credit points if you would like feedback and suggestions. - 3.
+You are welcome to turn in a change plan draft by Friday, October 7, 11:59 pm for 5 extra-credit points if you would like feedback and suggestions. - 3.
 Tracking the change.
-Utilizing the "StickK" app/website, students will track progress toward their change goal, utilize their cohort and instructor for accountability, and add "stakes" as needed to enhance motivation.

-- 4. Engaging in discussion about change.
+Students will track progress toward their change goal, utilize their cohort and instructor for accountability, and add stakes/rewards as needed to enhance motivation.
+A variety of tracking methods are acceptable as long as they demonstrate some measure of progress over time. - 4.
+Engaging in discussion about change.
 Students will participate in small-group practice sessions acting as both "client" and "counselor."
-During their role as "client" each student will have an opportunity to engage the goals of their change plan.
-These practice sessions will be included on Moodle as class participation assignments you will be required to record these sessions, save them, and provide a link for the professor to review. - 5.
-Writing a concluding reflection paper of no less than 5 pages addressing the following questions: - What was your overall experience of the change process? - Did your change plan work as expected, or did you need to make modifications along the way? - Reflecting on your progress utilizing StickK, what do you notice about the process of change that stands out for you?
+During their role as "client" each student will have an opportunity to engage the goals of their change plan. - 5.
+Writing a concluding reflection paper of no less than 5 pages addressing the following questions: - What was your overall experience of the change process? - Did your change plan work as expected, or did you need to make modifications along the way?

+- Reflecting on your progress utilizing StickK, what do you notice about the process of change that stands out for you?
 Did tracking your progress using an app help or hinder your engagement in changing? - Which interventions worked for you?
 Which didn't work? - Did you find it easy or difficult to discuss your progress toward change with others, both in class and in your daily life? - How will this experience affect your work with clients in the future? - If you succeeded at making a stable change, do you intend to continue with it or will you return to your previous behavior at some point? - If you did not succeed at making a stable change, do you think you will try again in the future?

-Students will turn in the change plan and reflection paper by Wednesday, November, 16, 11:59 pm for a maximum of 25 points.
+Students will turn in the change plan and reflection paper by Friday, November, 17, 11:59 pm for a maximum of 25 points.

-GROUP MANUALIZED TREATMENT REVIEW AND CLASS ACTIVITY - Students will assign themselves to cohort groups of 3-4 at the start of the term to accomplish online Moodle assignments together.
+GROUP MANUALIZED TREATMENT REVIEW AND CLASS ACTIVITY - Students will assign themselves to cohort groups of 3 at the start of the term to accomplish online Moodle assignments together.
 This group will also select and review one of the manualized treatment resources listed below.
 The professor will provide the treatment manuals for your group to choose, or you may identify a manual not on this list with the instructor's approval: